TALKTALK TELECO/ADR (OTCMKTS:TKTCY) Hits New 12-Month High at $6.80

-TALKTALK TELECO/ADR (OTCMKTS:TKTCY)’s share price hit a new 52-week high during mid-day trading on Monday .
-The company traded as high as $6.80 and last traded at $6.80, with a volume of 0 shares trading hands.
+TALKTALK TELECO/ADR (OTCMKTS:TKTCY) reached a new 52-week high during trading on Monday .
+The company traded as high as $6.80 and last traded at $6.80, with a volume of 0 shares changing hands.
 The stock had previously closed at $6.80.

 About TALKTALK TELECO/ADR (OTCMKTS:TKTCY)